Book Review: Monsier Monde Vanishes

 There is a frantic, undignified quality to his mercy.
 He scurries to the hotel clerk to fetch a gas connection, enduring the suspicion native to this shadowy demimonde.
 When he asks about Julie’s absent lover—”Is he young?”—the query rings with the hollow thud of self-interrogation.
 Am I still capable of such ruinous abandon? is perhaps what he was wondering.
 He wonders too, with a flash of the old resentment, why the burden of restoration always falls to him, the provider, the cuckold, the steady hand.
 But Simenon dissociates from any sentimental education so that when Monde returns, Julie does not thank him.
 She does not transform nor fall for the old trope of the fallen woman redeemed by a stranger’s kindness.

 In Nice, they settle into a facsimile of domestic life at another hotel.
-Her days are spent wrangling auditions and cursing out potential employers; he drifts in and out of cinemas, transfixed more by the anonymity of the dark than by any film.
-Eventually, they have a joyless sexual encounter—perhaps inevitable, given the inertia of shared dislocation—and then, still enveloped in that grey vacuum of purpose, they resume their halting routines.
+Her days are spent wrangling auditions and cursing out potential employers, while he drifts in and out of cinemas, transfixed more by the anonymity of the dark than by any this or that film.
+Eventually, they have a joyless sexual encounter—perhaps inevitable, given the inertia of shared dislocation—and then, still enveloped in that grey vacuum of ‘purpose’, they resume their halting routines.
 When Désiré secret stash of 300,000 francs is stolen by the hotel maid, he greets the loss only with apathy, even greeting the hostile gaze of the thieving maid with exaggerated courtesy.
 He now embraces dispossession as a form of existential asceticism.

 Back in the claustrophobic darkness of his hotel room, where his ex-wife Thérèse lies in a morphine-induced stupor, Désirés’ suddenly has an epiphany that the idea of identity as a meaningful concept is a chimera, but this realisation offers no solace, only alienation: